-- changes in air quality: The proponent will carry out atmospheric dispersion modelling of the main contaminants in order to estimate the contaminant concentrations present in the entire area that could potentially be affected by atmospheric emissions (see section 6.1.1).
-The proponent must compare the anticipated air quality with the Canadian ambient air quality standards for particulate matter and ozone and the Quebec standards and criteria for quality of the atmosphere; - changes in ambient noise levels: Compare current noise levels (without the project) with total projected noise levels.
-The proponent must compare the projected noise levels with the criteria in the Quebec government's Note d'instructions 98-01 sur le bruit; - changes in night-time light levels.
+- changes in air quality (including greenhouse gases): The proponent will carry out atmospheric dispersion modelling18 of the main contaminants in order to estimate the contaminant concentrations present in the entire area that could potentially be affected by atmospheric emissions (see section 6.1.1, part 2).
+The proponent must compare the anticipated air quality with the Canadian ambient air quality standards for particulate matter and ozone and the Quebec air quality standards and criteria; - changes in ambient noise levels: Compare current noise levels (without the project) with total projected noise levels.
+The proponent must compare the projected noise levels with the criteria in the Quebec government's Note d'instructions 98-01 sur le bruit and those of municipal or regional regulations of the study area, where applicable; - changes in night-time light levels.